 Honors credits for extra-curricular honors courses (BETA-B2HRI or SK-BHOPR15) are not transferable to the regular bachelor program.
 If a student stops with the honors program, the ECs obtained for these extra-curricular honors courses cannot count as part of the "profileringsruimte" within the normal curriculum of 180 EC.
 The board of examiners of Chemistry communicated its ruling on this issue on Dec.
 4, 2019.
-The situation is different for courses at Descartes, which are curricular and can therefore be part of the "profileringsruimte".
+The situation is possibly different for courses at Descartes, but it is advised to ask for permission from board of examiners ahead of time.